 "Our GE Profile microwave caught fire on Christmas Eve!" said Jill of North Babylon, N.Y.
 "Fumes from the transformer (magnetron) fire are horrible!
 It did not shut off.
 The fire department had to take it out as it continued to smoke!
 It’s defective; it needs to be recalled!
 It’s faulty, defective, and dangerous."

-Emerson microwaves have also generated their share of complaints.
+Emerson microwaves have also generated their share of grievances.

 “The (Emerson) MWC9115SL microwave nearly burnt down my home and business when it caught on fire,” Shaun, of Monett, Mo., reported.
 “I contacted Emerson by email and phone, and finally got a supervisor to agree to pay for the return shipping so they could look at the microwave, and then refund my money.
 Today, I got by FedEx a brand new MWC9115SL microwave, the exact model that nearly destroyed my home.”